Shrooms, also known as magic mushrooms, have garnered a considerable amount of interest.

 How to Dose Shrooms

-Before we begin, we need to preface that no drug use is 100% safe, and this article was created to reduce harm.
+Before we begin with how to take shrooms, we need to preface that no drug use is 100% safe, and this article was created to reduce harm.
 That said, magic mushrooms are illegal in most countries, and if you choose to use shrooms or buy shrooms Canada, please use caution.

 There is no set dose in terms of mg, it is determined by weight in grams.
 It’s important to note that different strains have varying levels of psilocybin, and each mushroom will have different amounts in it.
 This is why it’s strongly recommended to start small and go slow.